 - They re-report an item that’s been removed from your credit report without notifying you in writing within five days.

-- They fail to respond to your written dispute within 30 days (a 15 day extension may be granted if they receive information from the creditor within the first 30 days).
+- The consumer reporting agency fails to respond to your written dispute within 30 days (a 15-day extension may be granted if they receive information from the creditor within the first 30 days).

 Reasons for Suing a Debt Collector